Information for Prospective Students

 In addition to participating in a living-learning program, Honors students may also wish to participate in a Departmental Honors Program in their academic major.
 Entrance to most Departmental Honors Programs is by application in the sophomore or junior year.

-Transfer students who are admitted to UMD may join the Honors College after enrolling by applying to a departmental honors program in their major, usually in the sophomore or junior year.
-Generally, students must complete at least one or two semesters of coursework at UMD to be eligible for a departmental honors program.
+Students should consider applying to a departmental honors program in their major or college.
+Students who were not previously in the Honors College and are admitted to departmental honors automatically become members of the Honors College.
 Students should review the entrance and academic requirements for the departmental honors program in their major for more information.

 Current UMD Students